mattxwang/indecision/README.md

 The generic frontend is pretty simple: React + TypeScript running on Astro (which uses Vite).
 The trickiest part was to get Vite/esbuild to play nicely with WASM, which required a few tries (and looking at tutorials).

-Reactflow is used for the diagrams and interactivity; Tailwind is my CSS framework.
+vis.js is used for the diagrams and interactivity; Tailwind is my CSS framework.